shamsch/SolitaAssignment/README.md

 ### Data Importing:

 - [x] Import data from the CSV files to a database or in-memory storage
+  - Imported into a PostgreSQL database hosted on AWS RDS Free tier and in a Docker container if you are using Docker locally to run the backend.
 - [x] Validate data before importing
+  - Data is validated before importing to the database with a Python script (also a Jupyter Notebook which was initially used) that can be found in the backend repository.
 - [x] Don't import journeys that lasted for less than ten seconds
+  - Done in `data/validate.ipynb` or `data/script/download_and_validate_data.py` in Docker branch.
 - [x] Don't import journeys that covered distances shorter than 10 meters
+  - Same as above.

 ### Journey List View:

 - [x] List journeys.
 If you don't implement pagination, use some hard-coded limit for the list length because showing several million rows would make any browser choke

+  - Pagination is implemented in both the frontend and the backend.

 - [x] For each journey show departure and return stations, covered distance in kilometers and duration in minutes

+  - Implemented in both the frontend and the backend.

   **Extras:**

   - [x] Pagination

+    - Backend can be paginated with `?page=<page_number>` parameter on `api/journeys` endpoint.
+Frontend has a pagination bar that can be used to navigate between pages in the bottom of the page.

   - [x] Ordering per column

+    - Backend can be ordered by any column with `?order_by=<column_name>` parameter on `api/journeys` endpoint.
+Frontend has a dropdown menu that can be used to order the list by any column.
+You can also set the order direction by adding `?orderDir=<order_direction>` parameter.
+Read more in the [API Docs.](https://github.com/shamsch/city-bike-app-backend/blob/main/README.md)

   - [x] Searching

+    - Backend can be searched by any month, departure station or return station name with `?search=<search_term>` parameter on `api/journeys` endpoint.
+Frontend has a search bar that can be used to search those said columns.

   - [x] Filtering
+    - Backend has multiple filer like maxDistance, maxDuration, minDistance, minDuration.
+Read more in the [API Docs.](https://github.com/shamsch/city-bike-app-backend/blob/main/README.md).
+Frontend has those filters implemented visually with a slider.

 ### Station List View: